cloudnative-pg/plugin-barman-cloud/README.md

 ## Usage

-### The BarmanObjectStore object
+### Defining the `BarmanObjectStore`

-A BarmanObjectStore object should be created for each object stored used by the PostgreSQL architecture.
-This is an example:
+A `BarmanObjectStore` object should be created for each object store used in your PostgreSQL architecture.
+Below is an example configuration for using
+MinIO:

 ```yaml
 apiVersion: barmancloud.cnpg.io/v1